2019 Fall CAEP Conference

 About Fall CAEPCon

 Twice a year, the educator preparation profession gathers at the CAEP Conference (CAEPCon).
 CAEPCon provides opportunities to interact directly with the CAEP team and learn about the CAEP Standards and the Accreditation Process.
+For a better idea of the conference, check out the Fall CAEPCon Program.
+Look for the final version later this month!

 Sessions focus on important topics such as quality assessments, data literacy, diverse clinical practices, demonstrating program impact, developing a quality assurance system, and more.